strimzi/strimzi-kafka-bridge/development-docs/TESTING.md

 - `Clients` clients for testing overall communication of the `Kafka Bridge`
 - `Facades` encapsulation of the standalone `Kafka` and `AdminClient` instance

-Furthermore we divide our test suite on two separate parts:

-1. `Http`package, where you can find all test cases related to the `Http Kafka Bridge`
+The test suite has provides a `Http` package, where you can find all test cases related to the `Http Kafka Bridge`.
-2. `Amqp`package, where you can find all tests cases related to the `Amqp Kafka Bridge`

 ## Approaches